Sanjeev22A/EMAIL_AUTOMATIC_READER/Readme.md

 This is an automation agent designed to run at a specific time of the day and thus give a description of my emails, their category and their importance level.
-If anyone wishes to contribute follow my github and mail me at sanjeevananth2211@gmail.com